Paul Bowles: 1995–1999: final years

 In 1995, Bowles made his final return to New York, invited to a "Paul Bowles Festival" at Lincoln Center celebrating his music.
 The music was performed by Jonathan Sheffer leading the Eos Orchestra.
 A related symposium on Bowles's work and interview were held at The New School for Social Research.
 A Canadian documentary on his life, Let It Come Down: The Life of Paul Bowles won Best Documentary at the 27th Annual International Emmy Awards in New York City.

 Visitors in 1998 reported that Bowles's wit and intellect endured.
 He continued to welcome visitors to his apartment in Tangier but, on the advice of doctors and friends, limited interviews.
-One of the last was an interview with Stephen Morison, Jr., a friend teaching at the American School of Tangier.
+One of the last was an interview with Stephen Morison Jr., a friend teaching at the American School of Tangier.
 It was featured in the July/August 1999 issue of Poets & Writers magazine.
 On June 6, 1999, Irene Herrmann, the executrix of the Paul Bowles Music Estate, interviewed him to focus on his musical career; this was published in September 2003.

 Bowles died of heart failure on November 18, 1999, at the Italian Hospital in Tangier, aged 88.
 He had been ill for some time with respiratory problems.
 His ashes were buried in Lakemont, New York, next to the graves of his parents and grandparents.

 Bowles and Tangier

-Paul Bowles lived for 52 of his 88 years in Tangier.
-He became strongly identified with the city and symbolized American immigrants.
-Obituary writers typically linked his life to his residency there.

-When Bowles had first visited Tangier with Aaron Copland in 1931, they were both outsiders to what they perceived as an exotic place of unfamiliar customs.
-They were not bound by any local rules, which varied among the many ethnic groups.
-Tangier was a Moroccan and international city, a longtime trading center, with a population made up of Berber, Arab, Spanish, French and other Europeans, speaking Spanish, French, Berber and Arabic, and professing a variety of religions.
-Politically it was under the control of a consortium of foreign powers, including the United States.
-Bowles was entranced by the city's culture.

-By his return in 1947 the city somewhat changed, but he still found it intriguing.
-In 1955, anti-European riots erupted as Moroccans sought independence.
-In 1956, the city was returned to full Moroccan control.
+Paul Bowles lived for 52 years in Tangier, from 1947 until his death, and became strongly identified with the city as its most prominent American expatriate.
+He first visited the city in 1931 with Aaron Copland.
+At that time, Tangier was an international zone administered by a consortium of foreign powers, including the United States, France, and Spain.
+Its population was ethnically diverse, comprising Berber, Arab, Spanish, and French inhabitants, among others, and the city functioned as a major Mediterranean trading port.

+When Bowles returned to settle permanently in 1947, the international zone was still in effect.
+In 1955, civil unrest broke out as Moroccan nationalists agitated against French colonial rule.
+Morocco gain independence in 1956, at which point Tangier's international zone status was dissolved and the city was incorporated into the Kingdom of Morocco.